تخطَّ إلى المحتوى

 • run specific validation;

-• emit contextual to the logs;
+• emit contextual information to the logs;

 The following configuration tells Astro that this adapter has experimental support for the Sharp-powered built-in image service: